 - Lay on your back with your knees bent.

 - Tuck your chin close to your chest, then push your head into the ground.

 - Try to push your neck into the floor whilst holding the position.
 Don’t push too hard.

 - Consciously think about the muscle in the front of your throat and making sure they are being activated.
 You may not feel it at first but learn to notice it.

-Hold this position for 3 to 5 seconds, then release.
-Repeat the exercise 10 times.
+- Hold this position for 3 to 5 seconds.

-People with forward head posture will almost always have a problem with rounded shoulders too which is the result of tight pectorals.
+People with forward head posture will almost always have a problem with rounded shoulders too, resulting from tight pectorals.

-This exercise helps stretch tight chest and shoulder muscle, thus improving your overall posture, and relieving pressure on the cervical spine.
+This exercise helps stretch tight chest and shoulder muscles, thus improving your overall posture and relieving pressure on the cervical spine.

 If your pecs are particularly tight you may also need to release the pecs using self-massage.

 Doing the wall lean exercises daily will help with your forward head posture, but you can also add the prone cobra exercise to your routine to help strengthen your upper back.